 The others made similar statements, but they came into Matt's ears muffled and mashed like an underwater radio.
-He stood there glaring at Davis, his jaw locked and his chest ready to burst with helplessness and rage, but the rest of him paralyzed.
+He glared at Davis, his jaw locked and his chest ready to burst with helplessness and rage, but the rest of him paralyzed.
 How had those inept morons won everyone over, even Sora?!
 How was he alone in his thinking again?!
 He looked down at Gabumon, the only person who had never failed him.
 "Gabumon…" he said through strained teeth.

 Gabumon looked at the others, then at Davis and the new kids, then gave him a sad look.
 "They've… they've worked really hard, Matt," he said.
 "Can't we give them one more chance?"

 Matt's eyes throbbed with shock and despair, then squeezed shut with fury.
 "All right!
 ALL RIGHT!
 GOD DAMN IT!" he shouted, then put a clenched hand over his face, looking bitterly defeated.
 TK put a hand on his other shoulder.
 Depressing silence fell; though Matt had agreed and peace had returned to the city, it didn't feel like a victory for anybody.
 Davis, however, had a hard time feeling bad; Matt's sharp-fanged attitude had finally bit him in the rear.

 Tentomon finally broke in with a cough.
 "Um, Izzy, maybe we should go back and hear what else Gennai had to say?" he asked.